eagle840/katacoda-labs/jekyll/step2.md

 `tree ~/my_blog`{{execute}}

-The `new` command has automatically created the gem files, you'll also note markdown files in here, jekyll process' these into html files for the website on build and an additional ruby gem (package) has been added to the gemfile to add a theme to the site - which was been configured into the _config file.
+The `new` command has automatically created the gem files, you'll also note markdown/html files in here, and an additional ruby gem (package) has been added to the gemfile to add a theme to the site - which was been configured into the _config file.
+For this new site a theme has automatically been installed called 'minina'.
+Take  a look at the _config and gem file to see where they are listed.

+`cat _config.yml`{{execute}}
+`cat Gemfile`{{exexute}}

+Themes are used a lot in jekyll, and you'll need to read the info on it before you use it.
+For 'minina' see https://github.com/jekyll/minima.

+WIP: why do we need to bundle?
+I ran serve and it shows correct!
 We'll need to rebundle jekyll to account for the new gem files.
 (more about the theme)[https://rubygems.org/gems/minima]